 Touch Tours and Workshops

-Using their sense of touch, students with visual impairments are able to explore select objects in the Egypt galleries in addition to artifact reproductions.
+Using their sense of touch, students with visual impairments can explore select objects in the Egypt galleries in addition to artifact reproductions.
 A hands-on workshop explores facets of ancient Egyptian history, from the process of mummification to hieroglyphs.
 All Touch Tours and Workshops are co-taught by guides who are blind or visually impaired and guides who are sighted.
-To book a tour please visit Philly Touch Tours.
+To book your Penn Museum Touch Tour please visit our partners at Philly Touch Tours.

 Customizable Visual Schedule